Some meetings definitely could have been emails. However, others simply have to happen.

 Although being an attendee isn’t as demanding as being the host, you might still need to do more than just nod along to what’s being said.

-Chances are, you are invited to attend a meeting for a reason.
-Most of the time, you will need to voice your opinion or help your team members reach a decision.
+Chances are, you’ve been invited to the meeting for a reason.
+Most of the time, you’ll be expected to voice your opinion or help your team reach a decision.

-However, you don’t have to overextend yourself in preparation for attending a meeting.
+That said, you don’t need to overprepare.
 Just make sure to go through all the meeting expressions and phrases we’ve put together and keep them on hand during the meeting.

 Phrases for sharing your perspective in a meeting

-In a meeting with many participants, it’s natural to not want to add to the noise and overload everyone even further.
+In meetings with many participants, it’s natural to hesitate to speak up and add to the noise.
 Information overload is quite widespread and can pose a threat to the entire organization’s performance.

-To prevent the fear of speaking out from getting in the way of your progress, we’ve gathered all the necessary business meeting phrases you could use to express your thoughts and opinions.
+To prevent the fear of speaking up from getting in the way of your progress, we’ve gathered all the necessary phrases you’ll need in your professional meeting vocabulary to express your thoughts and opinions with confidence.

 Phrases for sharing your opinion